 Chimney stacks

 Repair category 2

-Notes Weathered sections of stonework and pointing were noted to the chimney stacks.
-Future remedial works should be anticipated.
-Some areas of vegetation growth were noted around the chimney stacks and it is advised that this is removed.
+Notes Weathered and damaged sections of stonework and pointing were noted to the chimney stacks and future repairs should be anticipated.
+We have been advised by the vendor that repairs were carried out circa 2016 and all documentation in regard to this should be obtained.

 Roofing including roof space

 Repair category 2

 Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.
+There is a flat roof {describe, fully inspected?}.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to